People in the Band

 Aylesbury Concert Band is a true Community Band.
 Its members range in age from teenagers to the over 70s, and are drawn from all walks of life, including policemen, teachers, software engineers, accountants and more, not forgetting those still at school.
 They willingly give up their spare time every Wednesday evening and at other times for engagements, to make music together.

 However, their efforts would come to nothing without the leadership of a good conductor, and over the years the band has been very lucky to acquire the services of some very fine musicians.
-Below are some biographies of our past and present Directors of Music
+Below are some biographies of our past and present Directors of Music:

-- Robert Wicks, Deputy Conductor.
+- Robert Wicks, our current Conductor.

 - Neil Chapman, Director of Music 2010 to 2011.